yogeshpenumur/node-ci-cd-app-task-1/README.md

-What I Did Step by Step
-Created a Node.js Project

-Initialized a new Node.js project using npm init.

-Created an app.js file that starts a simple HTTP server on port 3000.

-Added basic routing to serve a homepage and a JSON file with book data.

-Designed the Bookstore Website

-Created an index.html file with a simple structure to show a list of books.

-Used JavaScript in the browser to fetch book data from the server using /books endpoint.

-Created a style.css file to apply basic styling to the webpage.

-Added Sample Book Data

-Created a books.json file containing sample books with title, author, and price.

-Made sure the server reads and returns this data when /books is requested.

-Tested Locally

-Installed dependencies using npm install.

-Ran the server with npm start.

-Opened http://localhost:3000 to make sure the bookstore UI and data were working correctly.

-Dockerized the App

-Wrote a Dockerfile to containerize the app using Node.js 14 image.

-Made sure it copied all necessary files and ran npm install.

-Built the Docker image using docker build.

-Tested the Docker container with docker run -p 3000:3000.

-Set Up GitHub Repository

-Created a new GitHub repository and pushed the project files.

-Added .github/workflows/main.yml to define a CI/CD pipeline using GitHub Actions.

-Configured GitHub Actions for CI/CD

-Wrote a workflow file that:

-Checks out the code

-Sets up Node.js

-Installs dependencies and runs tests

-Builds a Docker image

-Pushes the image to DockerHub

-Added DockerHub credentials as GitHub Secrets:

-DOCKER_USERNAME

-DOCKER_PASSWORD

-Tested the Full Pipeline

-Committed and pushed changes to the master branch.

-Verified that GitHub Actions automatically built and pushed the Docker image to DockerHub
+# 📦 Automate Code Deployment Using CI/CD Pipeline (GitHub Actions)

+## 📚 Bookstore Web Application

+This is a simple Node.js-based bookstore web application.
+It serves static HTML with book data fetched from a JSON file and includes a basic frontend.
+The app is containerized using Docker and uses GitHub Actions for CI/CD.
+## What I Did – Step by Step

+1. **Created a Node.js Project**
+   - Created `app.js` to start an HTTP server on port 3000.
+   - Added routes to serve the homepage (`index.html`) and book data (`books.json`).

+2. **Designed the Bookstore Website**
+   - Created `index.html` to display a list of books.
+   - Used JavaScript in the browser to call the `/books` endpoint.
+   - Created `style.css` for basic page styling.

+3. **Added Sample Book Data**
+   - Added a `books.json` file with sample data (title, author, price).
+   - Modified the server to read and return this data at `/books`.

+4. **Tested Locally**
+   - Ran `npm install` to install dependencies.
+   - Started the app with `npm start`.
+   - Opened `http://localhost:3000` to verify everything worked.

+5. **Dockerized the App**
+   - Created a `Dockerfile` using Node.js 14 image.
+   - Copied all files and installed packages inside the image.
+   - Built the image with `docker build -t ${{ secrets.DOCKER_USERNAME }}/bookstore-node-app:latest .`
+   - Tested the container using `docker push ${{ secrets.DOCKER_USERNAME }}/bookstore-node-app:latest `.

+6. **Set Up GitHub Repository**
+   - Created a GitHub repo and pushed all project files to the `master` branch.
+   - Added a CI/CD workflow in `.github/workflows/main.yml`.

+7. **Configured GitHub Actions**
+   - The workflow:
+     - Checks out the code
+     - Sets up Node.js
+     - Installs dependencies and runs tests
+     - Builds the Docker image
+     - Pushes the image to DockerHub

+8. **Added DockerHub Secrets**
+   - Created two GitHub repository secrets:
+     - `DOCKER_USERNAME`
+     - `DOCKER_PASSWORD`
+   - Used them for DockerHub login during CI/CD.

+9. **Tested the Full Pipeline**
+   - Pushed final changes to `master`.
+   - GitHub Actions ran automatically and pushed the image to DockerHub.